How To Ease Infant Colic – Proven Remedies And Parents’ Tips

 However, since the causes of infant colic are so poorly understood, the treatments available are not that great either.
 As a general rule, the doctor will do a series of tests to rule out any medical problems.
 For example, ear infections, urinary tract infections, acid reflux and cow’s milk intolerance can give similar symptoms.

-One of the home remedies you can use is to feed your baby in an upright position to help eliminate too much air from being swallowed.
+- You can feed your baby in an upright position to help eliminate too much air from being swallowed.

-If you smoke, stop.
+- If you smoke and breastfeed, stop.
 Nicotine is known to cause tummy pain in infants.

-Many babies suffering from infant colic react positively on baby massage.
-You'll find my review of an excellent book on the topic here.
+- Many babies suffering from infant colic react positively on baby massage.

-Another interesting book (found below) is by a pediatrician who explains why acid reflux is often mistaken for infant colic and what you can do to help your baby.
+- Another interesting book (which you can check out here at Amazon) is by a pediatrician who explains why acid reflux is often mistaken for infant colic and what you can do to help your baby.

-Another rather cute remedy is a baby tummy wrap that you can make warm.
-Remember how increadibly good it felt to put a warm wrap on yor own tummy when the first contractions set in?
-A heated tummy wrap can be a great comfort for stomach pain, not just for babs with colic.
-Just don't overheat it!
+- Another quite cute remedy is a baby tummy wrap (link to Amazon) that you can make warm.
+Remember how incredibly good it felt to put a warm wrap on your own tummy when the first contractions set in?
+A heated tummy wrap can be a great comfort for stomach pain, not just for babies with colic.
+Just don’t overheat it!

-When it comes to medicines, colic gripe water is found by many parents to somewhat help their babies.
+- When it comes to medicines, colic gripe water is found by many parents to help their babies to some extent.